mongo527/siriproxy-sabnzbd/README.md

 Notes
 --

-This is the first time I used Ruby.
+This is the second time I used Ruby.
 I figured it would be a decent way to learn the language.
 So help me where you can!

 Thanks!